TJOKOLI17/2022-python-work/README.md

-# 2022-python-work
+# Resume-Repository
-Contains all the python projects I did in the year 2022
+A collection of all the academic coding work I've done in my college career thus far, spanning Java, Python, and Jupyter Notebooks.